Hiking Guide to Potato Chip Rock

 Top Ten Tips for Hiking to Potato Chip Rock

 1. Beat the heat - I strongly recommend heading out to the trail early in the morning before the sun is at its full intensity.
 There's little shade on the trail from the sun and the heat will make your hike much harder.

 2. Stay hydrated - When you begin walking up the trail you'll see a sign that says "Bring plenty of water."
-They are not kidding!
+They’re not kidding!
 You will be sweating up a storm and you'll need all the hydration you can get.
-I packed a couple bottles of my FIJI Water and powered through to the top.

 3. Wear proper shoes - I know we all want to look cute for our photos at Potato Chip Rock but make sure you've got appropriate footwear for climbing mountains A.K.A. no sandals or fashion boots.
 Your feet will need all the help they can get to make it to the top.
 Also while climbing onto the rocks there are some steep parts that will require you to jump.

 4. Avoid the weekend - Because Potato Chip Rock is such a popular destination for photos, on the weekends there's often a long line for photos at the rock.
 Best way to avoid this is to hike during the week when the line is shorter.
 Heading out to the trail early before the crowds helps as well.

 5. Rattlesnakes - On my second time hiking the trail I was looking for a comfy rock to rest and drink some water.
 As I searched around for a spot, I noticed a rattlesnake coiled up and chilling on a rock.
 I'm not terribly afraid of snakes so I didn't panic (too much lol) but my friend literally ran up the hill.
 Lesson learned, when hiking the trail be aware of your surroundings and don't accidentally sit on a snake.